top of page

 Disney Theme Park After Hours Events.

 Magic Kingdom, EPCOT, and Hollywood Studios each host After Hours events on select nights throughout the year—but do not look for one at Animal Kingdom, because it doesn’t currently offer this experience.
 Keep in mind that Magic Kingdom’s After Hours schedule shifts with the seasons.
-During summer, the park typically stays open later every night, and in the fall and holiday months, After Hours is replaced by special ticketed events like Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party.
+During summer, the park typically stays open later every night, and in the fall and holiday months, After Hours is replaced by special ticketed events like Mickey’s Not-So-Scary Halloween Party, Mickey’s Very Merry Christmas Part, and Disney Jollywood Nights.

 What are the Hours for the After Hours Events?